ChrisVesters/PropertySuite/README.md

 The local.testfilter.properties precedes over the testfilter.properties, if such a file exists, the testfilter.properties is ignored.

 By default all tests run.
 Rules specify the tests by their fully qualified name.
+Example: <br />
-Example: com.util.TestCaseA.testa = excluded com.util.TestCaseB.testb = included
+com.util.TestCaseA.testa = excluded <br />
+com.util.TestCaseB.testb = included

 Support for two wildcards is provided: '\*' and '?' which match any sequence of characters and exactly one character respectively.
 It is however still required to write the full path of the test.
-Example:
+Example: <br />
 *.*.TestCaseA.testa = excluded

 It is possible to write general rules as well.
+Example: <br />
-Example: com.util = excluded com.util.TestCaseA = included
+com.util = excluded <br />
+com.util.TestCaseA = included

 For a rule to match all subparts of the rule match with a subpart of the test in the same order.